Trixie (My Little Pony): My Little Pony: Friendship Is Magic

 A boastful unicorn magician who exaggerates her magical abilities, Trixie refers to herself in the third person, calling herself "The Great and Powerful Trixie".
 She makes appearances in the show and various spin-offs, beginning as a rival to Twilight Sparkle in "Boast Busters", but becomes more apologetic after seeing the error of her vengefulness in "Magic Duel".
 She makes recurring appearances starting from "No Second Prances", when she befriends Starlight.
 In the ninth season, she becomes the School of Friendship's new guidance counselor.

 My Little Pony: Pony Life

 In Pony Life, Trixie appears as a supporting character in the episode Friendship Gems.
-She also appears in a brief flashback in the second season episode Playright or Wrong.
+She also appears in a brief flashback in the second season episode Playwright or Wrong.

 Equestria Girls alternate version

 Trixie's human counterpart appears as an egotistical magician and student at Canterlot High School.
 Her most prominent appearances include the film My Little Pony: Equestria Girls – Rainbow Rocks, in which she participates the CHS Battle of the Bands as the lead vocalist of her own band, Trixie and the Illusions and is convinced by the Dazzlings to trap the Rainbooms under the stage to take their place in the final round.
 She also prominently appears in the special My Little Pony: Equestria Girls – Forgotten Friendship, in which she helps Sunset Shimmer find out who is responsible for erasing the school's memories so that the students all hate Sunset.